galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 npm install gatsby-source-filesystem
 ```

 Next, you have to declare your intent to use it by adding it as a plugin in `gatsby-config.js`.
-Below, we are also instructing the plugin to read files in the `content/blog` directory.
+In the code below, we are also instructing the plugin to read files inside `content/blog` directory.

 ```js{3-9}
 module.exports = {